 |---|---|---|

-| RFWN (Raised Face Weld Neck) | Raised above bolt circle; spiral-wound or RTJ-adjacent gasket | Refineries, upstream oil & gas, power generation — high pressure/temp |
+| RFWN (Raised Face Weld Neck) | Raised above bolt circle; spiral-wound / Kammprofile gasket | Refineries, upstream oil & gas, power generation — high pressure / temp |

-| FFWN (Flat Face Weld Neck) | Flush with bolt circle; full-face soft gasket | Mating cast-iron or bronze equipment; low-pressure water/utility |
+| FFWN (Flat Face Weld Neck) | Flush with bolt circle; full-face soft gasket | Mating cast-iron or bronze equipment; low-pressure water / utility |

-| RJWN (Ring Joint Weld Neck) | Machined groove for oval or octagonal metallic ring gasket | API wellheads, high-pressure subsea and sour-service piping |
+| RJWN / WNRTJ (Ring Joint Weld Neck) | Machined groove for oval or octagonal metal ring gasket | API wellheads, high-pressure subsea and sour-service piping |

 | RFWN Flanges — Full Material & Dimensional Range | |